 David grew up in a multi-generational family of entrepreneurs and had a front-row seat seeing how our country and his family benefited from his family’s creative problem solving businesses.
 He also saw his family struggle with many of the issues that wealth can create inside a family.

-On his Dad’s side of the family, his great, great grandfather was the founder of Anheuser Busch, the maker of Budweiser beer.
-By figuring out how to extend the shelf-life of beer the business was able to distribute its beer nationwide and became the first national beer company with the phrase “This Bud’s for You”.
+On his Dad’s side of the family, his great, great grandfather, Eberhard Anheuser, was the co-founder of Anheuser Busch, Inc., the maker of Budweiser beer.
+By figuring out how to extend the shelf-life of beer his business was able to distribute its beer nationwide and became the first national beer company with the phrase “This Bud’s for You”.
 On his mother’s side of the family, during World War II, the Navy was struggling with how to get men and equipment the last 100 yards from ship to shore.
 His grandfather helped solve the Navy’s problem by pivoting his manufacturing business from making steel containers to designing and making large, floating steel docks.
 These docks, in their own way, contributed to helping us win the war.
 More recently David’s father started a business in the 1960s which was one of the first companies to design and manufacture parts for computers.
 He later sold it to Control Data Corporation, a much larger computer manufacturing company in the same town.
 Consequently, David considers himself one of the oldest digital natives you’ll ever meet!

 As someone who has grown up in a multi-generational wealthy family, David has seen both the good and the bad wealth produces inside families.
 One of the biggest challenges he sees as a wealth manager is not letting the wealth also create non-productive entitled family members who squander the family’s wealth.
 Unfortunately, this is a global problem.
 In Scotland they say, “the father buys, the son builds, the grandchild sells, and his son begs.”
 In the United States they say, “shirt-sleeves to shirt-sleeves in three generations.”
 And in Italy they say, “from the stable to the stars and back again.”